KTH/kth-style-packages/README.md

 Unfortunately Boostrap does not give you the option to override everything so sometimes you will need to a standard CSS override i.e. the last CSS rule wins.
 Place these things in **public/sass/bootstrap/overridePost.scss**

+In **commonStyle.scss** we add everything that goes beyond Boostrap.

+This is a brief description of the catalogs:

+- blocks - standard building blocks of/for the kth.se site.
+- common - when it's hard to define
+- component - style for what can be described as components
+- slots - similar to blocks, but usually fills the entire width of the page
+- variables - variables used through out the project

 #### Icons
 We use icons from fontello.com.
 The icons are downloaded and placed in **public/fonts/fontello**.
 If you would like to add an icon follow these steps: